 The main content of this page starts here

-Rare tree species Trees and shrubs
+Rare tree species Rare tree species

 The basis of all conservation measures is the documentation of existing forest genetic resources.
 In addition to widely spread species such as spruce, pine, oak and beech, there are also rare tree species in our forests.
 Tree species that take up less than one percent of the forest area are defined as "rare".